karinatimm/Difference-Generator-Project/README.md

 ### System requirements:

-The Generating Difference project uses JavaScript for its utility logic and relies on npm scripts to execute this utility in the command line.
+The Difference Generator project uses JavaScript for its utility logic and relies on npm scripts to execute this utility in the command line.
 To use this utility, you need to install the following programs:

 - Node.js(version 20.3.0 LTS or higher) **(https://nodejs.org/)**
 - Node Package Manager(npm) **(https://www.npmjs.com/)**

 ### Installation and usage instructions:

-Follow these steps to install and run The Generating Difference Project:
+Follow these steps to install and run The Difference Generator Project:

 - Check if Node.js and npm are installed: